nginx/unit-docs/source/howto/wordpress.rst

       The difference between the apps is their usage of :samp:`script` :ref:`setting <configuration-php>`.
 Here, :samp:`wp_index` specifies the
-      :samp:`script` that Unit will run for *any* URIs the app receives.
-In contrast, the :samp:`wp_direct` app will serve URIs that reference a specific :samp:`.php` file by running it; if there's no file specified, it defaults to :samp:`index.php`.
+      :samp:`script` that Unit runs for *any* URIs the app receives.
+In contrast, the :samp:`wp_direct` app serves URIs that reference a specific :samp:`.php` file by running it; if there's no file specified, it defaults to :samp:`index.php`.

 #.
 Upload the updated configuration: